jackpocket/android-scratchoff/upgrade_1.x-2.0.md

 The `ScratchoffController`'s threshold completed/changed callbacks have been merged into a weakly-held `ScratchoffController.ThresholdChangedListener`.
 The `ThresholdChangedListener` instance can be defined by calling `setThresholdChangedListener` on the instance.

 The signature for `attach(View, View)` has been reduced to `attach()`, and `reset()` has been dropped entirely (in favor of re-using `attach()`).
 In order to enable the previous behavior of automated layout matching of the width/height, call the new method `setMatchLayoutWithBehindView(View)` with the behind-View param previously passed to `attach(View, View)`.

+The need to directly call `ScratchoffController.onPause()` and `ScratchoffController.onResume()` has been removed, as there are no longer any long-running processes to stop or start.